pantheon-systems/documentation/source/content/guides/integrated-composer/07-ic-troubleshooting.md

 <Partial file="configure-wp-site-networks-with-integrated-composer.md" />

-### GrumPHP using Lando or other local development commands breaks Integrated Composer
+### GrumPHP breaks Integrated Composer when using Lando or other local development commands

 [GrumPHP](https://github.com/phpro/grumphp) is a code quality tool that installs into Git hooks via a Composer plugin.
 The hook runs whatever tasks you specify in your `grumphp.yml` file, including unit tests, code sniffing, etc., and allows or prevents a commit as needed.